evrardjp/ansible-papertrail/README.md

 Role for configuring papertrail service.
 Currently only rsyslog is supported.
-Confirmed to be working on Debian like systems
+Confirmed to be working on Debian and Redhat like.

 Requirements
 -------------------